ArduPilot/ardupilot_wiki/copter/source/docs/esc-calibration.rst

     :width: 400px

 #.
 For Autopilots with a safety switch, push it until the LED displays solid red
 #.
 The autopilot is now in ESC calibration mode.
-(On an APM you may
-   notice the red and blue LEDs blinking alternatively on and off like a police car).
 #.
 Wait for your ESCs to emit the musical tone, the regular number of
    beeps indicating your battery's cell count (i.e. 3 for 3S, 4 for 4S)
    and then an additional two beeps to indicate that the maximum